 Recently ICW Group hosted a virtual tradeshow for our policyholders and agents where we touched on numerous work comp-related topics and reviewed our products and services.
 I led a session talking to customers about what they might NOT know about work comp, including some myths insureds are often confused about.
 Here is what I shared.

-Subcontractors and Workers’ Comp Coverage
+Do Subcontractors Need Workers’ Comp Coverage?

 Here’s what you can do to protect yourself:

 – When hiring a subcontractor, ask for a certificate of insurance and verify the documentation.
 Call the listed insurance agency and verify the coverage.

 – There are two times you should call the listed insurance agency – when the subcontractor starts working for you AND before you make a payment.
 You want to make sure the coverage is still valid.

 Payroll separation and establishing the correct classifications are critical.
 Make sure you are utilizing your agent’s expertise when setting up your policy.